 The host is a single instance of your game, acting as both server and client at the same time.
 The host uses a special kind of internal client for local client communication, while other clients are remote clients.
 The local client communicates with the server through direct function calls and message queues, because it is in the same process.
 It actually shares the SceneA Scene contains the environments and menus of your game.
 Think of each unique Scene file as a unique level.
 In each Scene, you place your environments, obstacles, and decorations, essentially designing and building your game in pieces.
 More info

 See in Glossary with the server.
 Remote clients communicate with the server over a regular network connection.
-When you use Unity’s HLAPI, this is all handled automatically for you.
+When you use Unity’s HLAPIA system for building multiplayer capabilities for Unity games.
+It is built on top of the lower level transport real-time communication layer, and handles many of the common tasks that are required for multiplayer games.
+More info

 One of the aims of the multiplayer system is for the code for local clients and remote clients to be the same, so that you only have to think about one type of client most of the time when developing your game.
 In most cases, Unity handles this difference automatically, so you should rarely need to think about the difference between your code running on a local client or a remote client.